High School Transition Frequently Asked Questions

 Q: When will students receive information about high school?

-A: In January, counselors from Wheaton Warrenville South High School visit 8th grade classes at Edison and share some important information about high school courses, credits, activities and sports.
+A: In late January, counselors from Wheaton Warrenville South High School visit 8th grade classes at Edison and share some important information about high school courses, credits, activities and sports.
+They visited Edison on Wednesday, January 19, 2022.
+Linked here is the presentation from that visit: Freshmen Orientation 2026.

 Q: When is the Incoming Freshman Parent Orientation for Wheaton Warrenville South High School?